-The ski-doo ride to the Agritur Malga Monzoni hut took about 15 minutes (you can choose to walk to really build up an appetite – taking approximately an hour and half).
-The family run restaurant serves traditional mountain cuisine – we had a delicious local cheese and meat platter to start and then lots of meat and potatoes, all very yummy and very filling.
+The ski-doo ride to the Agritur Malga Monzoni hut took about 15 minutes.
+You can choose to walk to really build up an appetite – taking approximately an hour and half.
+The family run restaurant serves traditional mountain cuisine.
+We had a delicious local cheese and meat platter to start.
+Followed by lots of meat and potatoes, all very yummy and very filling.

-But the evening was really all about the epic sledge ride back down the valley, sending yourself hurtling down the mountain on a plastic tray in pitch black with nothing more then the moonlight and the shouts of your friends to guide you is terrifying and thrilling in equal measures!
-How we all got to the bottom without losing anyone I don’t know – but we all survived to tell the tale and I think it’s going to be one of those things that we HAVE to do every time we visit the valley.
+The evening was really all about the epic sledge ride back down the valley.
+Sending yourself hurtling down the mountain on a plastic tray in pitch black.
+Nothing more then the moonlight and the shouts of your friends to guide you is terrifying and thrilling in equal measures!
+How we all got to the bottom without losing anyone I don’t know!
+We all survived to tell the tale.
+It’s going to be one of those things that we HAVE to do every time we visit the valley.

 Ski-doo ride and sledge: €15

 Family skiing in the Val di Fassa never disappoints.
 Despite it being much busier then normal (being half-term and the start of carnival) and not having snowed for nearly two months it was a fantastic week.
 The snow was in great condition and the sun shone all week.
 Kids and adults alike had an amazing time both on and off the snow.